Does this sound familiar?

 Your Daily Inpatient Costs Grow After 60 Days: After you accumulate 60 days as a hospital inpatient within a benefit period, Medicare wants you to pay $352 for each day you spend in the hospital for the next 30 days.
 That’s up to $10,560 more out of your pocket.
 They don’t have to be 60 consecutive hospital days.

 Even Higher Inpatient Costs After 90 Days: What if you stay longer?
 Then you would have to pay $705, per day, for the next 60 days.
 That’s another $42,240.

 These are called Lifetime Reserve Days because they don’t renew.
 After that, coverage ends, and then you pay for everything.

 Likewise, after you accumulate 20 days in a rehab facility (which Medicare officially calls a Skilled Nursing Facility or SNF) following a hospital stay, you must pay $176 per day, for the next 80 days, for up to$14,080.
 Coverage then ends at day 100.
 Then you pay the total cost of rehab yourself.

 There are two ways to get rid of those deductibles and copayments:

 - Medicare Supplement: Joining Plan F, Plan G or Plan N through HealthCare.com would pay the entire Part A deductibles for you, and 100% of days 21 to 100 in an SNF rehab facility, if they follow a hospital stay.
+(Note: Plan F will no longer be offered to new beneficiaries in 2020.)
 That’s why people buy supplements.
 These are also called Medigap plans.